GeorgBraun/swagger2-express-typescript/README.md

 ### 3.1.
 Installation

 Download the ZIP-Archive and unpack it into your desired working folder.
 Change directory into the project root folder (e.g. where the file `package.json` is located) and run `npm install`.
 This will download and unpack all required packages (approx. 144 MByte) into the folder `node_modules`.

+Open the file `package.json` in the project root folder and modify the entries for `"name"`, `"version"`, `"description"`, `"keywords"` and `"author"` accourding to your needs.
+If you also change the entry for `"license"`, you should also change the contenst of the file `LICENSE` in the project root folder.

 ### 3.2.
 Use the RestAPI